XECortex/XECortex/README.md

 ### What I do
 Currently I am working on my [Spotify AdEleminator](https://github.com/xecortex/spotify-adeleminator) written in **Python**.\
 Otherwise, I work on everything I feel like doing - like doing Linux stuff, coding games and webpages or maybe I build a House...
-I don't know what I do tomorrow!
+I don't know what I do tomorrow!\
+\
+Oh, right, I forgot to say, I have [this](https://xecortex.ddnss.org) website where I do stuff.
+Boring stuff, mostly, but sometimes I also do cewl projects there.
 <br>
 <br>
 <hr>